jerrymakesjelly/autoremove-torrents/README.rst

           delete_data: true

-The script will delete those torrents whose trackers are ipt.com, seeding time is above 1209600 seconds **or** ratio is greater than 1.
+The script will delete those torrents whose categories are IPT, seeding time is above 1209600 seconds **or** ratio is greater than 1.
 Visit `Wiki`_ to learn more.

 .. _Wiki: https://github.com/jerrymakesjelly/autoremove-torrents/wiki